physion/policy.ovation.io/docs/policies/auditing_policy.md

 ## Retention of Audit Data

 1. Audit logs shall be maintained based on organizational needs.
 There is no standard or law addressing the retention of audit log/trail information.
-Retention of this information shall be based on:
-A. Organizational history and experience.
-B. Available storage space.
+Retention of this information shall be based on: Organizational history and experience; and Available storage space.

-1. Reports summarizing audit activities shall be retained for a period of six years.
+2. Reports summarizing audit activities shall be retained for a period of six years.
 3. Log data is currently retained and readily accessible for a 1-month period.
 Beyond that, log data is available via cold backup.

 ## Potential Trigger Events